Academics

 • Grade 5

 Fifth grade is an exciting time for experiential learning and important traditions!
-In social studies, history comes alive as students celebrate Zeus’s birthday, compete in the Greek Olympics, visit the magical wonder of Narnia, and feast at a medieval banquet.
-The hands-on activities continue in science and math, where students build rockets and kites while developing fundamental concepts and expanding problem-solving skills.
+History and literature come to life as students celebrate Zeus’s birthday, compete in the Greek Olympics, visit the magical world of Narnia, and feast at a medieval banquet.
+The hands-on activities continue in science and math, where students develop fundamental concepts while expanding their problem-solving skills.

 The annual overnight class trip to Birmingham, Alabama, is a favorite among students and features visits to the McWane Science Museum and the 16th Street Baptist Church which complement classroom lessons.
 This shared time among students and teachers yields personal rewards for the children as they develop friendships and become more independent.